Rapid Support Forces: Ideology

+The RSF's motives are characterized by academics, journalists, and local and international observers as Arab supremacist and economic.

 The RSF is widely characterized as violently Arab supremacist or ethno-fascist, an ideology with a preexisting history in Sudan.
-The journalist Nicholas Niarchos has said that "Arab supremacy is one of the RSF’s animating ideas," Jérôme Tubiana, an advisor to Médecins Sans Frontières on refugee issues with a focus on Sudan and Chad, described them in 2019 as threatening to "transform Sudan from a military regime into a militia state, and replace Islamism with Arab supremacism", and Sudanese human rights advocate Amgad Fareid Eltayeb has described them as "a fascist decentralized militia".
+The journalist Nicholas Niarchos has said that "Arab supremacy is one of the RSF's animating ideas".
+Jérôme Tubiana, an advisor to Médecins Sans Frontières on refugee issues with a focus on Sudan and Chad, described them in 2019 as threatening to "transform Sudan from a military regime into a militia state, and replace Islamism with Arab supremacism", and Sudanese human rights advocate Amgad Fareid Eltayeb has described them as "a fascist decentralized militia".
 Gregory Stanton, founder of Genocide Watch, has described both them and their antecedents in the Janjaweed as having massacred hundreds of thousands of non-Arab civilians in Sudan and driven millions from their homes.
-In line with this, the International Criminal Court has accused the RSF of comitting genocide, systematic rape and sexual violence, deliberate imposition of starvation, and other war crimes against the non-Arab population, a position echoed by U.S. Secretary of State Antony Blinken in the closing days of the Biden administration.
+In line with this, the International Criminal Court has accused the RSF of committing genocide, systematic rape and sexual violence, deliberate imposition of starvation, and other war crimes against the non-Arab population, a position echoed by U.S. Secretary of State Antony Blinken in the closing days of the Biden administration.

 Yasir Zaidan, a political researcher at the University of Washington, has advocated for a view of the RSF as "ethno-mercenarist", fueled not only by "Arab supremacy ideology" but also by "land disputes, desertification, and local and regional interventions".
 He claims that the RSF is not an "ideology-driven insurgency, where mobilization is doctrine-first and organizational", but rather that the RSF recruits through Arab ethnic and tribal networks in the region by offering economic incentives to fight constantly, capitalizing on widespread youth unemployment, access to local gold wealth, and the interest and patronage of corporate and state actors such as the UAE.
 In this picture, Arab supremacism is not the driving force behind the RSF but only one factor in what makes them possible, with purely economic considerations also playing a major role.

 Following the April 2019 revolution, the RSF has taken a hard line against Islamists.
 Hemedti claimed to have "exposed all the [Islamists'] schemes and the terrorists' plans and extremists' plans" following a crackdown in 2023.
-According to political professor and director of the Royal African Society Nicholas Westcott, the RSF’s roots in anti-Islamism comes from a reaction of Islamist benefactors of Omar al-Bashir largely siding with Abdel Fatteh al Burhan.
+According to political professor and director of the Royal African Society Nicholas Westcott, the RSF's roots in anti-Islamism comes from a reaction of Islamist benefactors of Omar al-Bashir largely siding with Abdel Fatteh al Burhan.